Clemson vs. Miami (FL): Sportsbook promo codes, odds, spread, over/under - January 3

 - Odds to win the national championship: +5000

-- The Hurricanes have experienced the 27th-biggest change in terms of their national championship odds, falling from +3000 at the start of the season to +5000.
+- Sportsbooks have moved the Hurricanes' national championship odds down from +3000 at the start of the season to +5000.
+Among all teams in the country, that is the 27th-biggest change.

-- With odds of +5000, Miami (FL) has been given a 2% chance of winning the national championship.
+- Miami (FL)'s chances of winning the national championship, based on its odds, are 2%.

 Check out all the futures bets available at BetMGM!